sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

 printing something on the screen, or compute a value based on the arguments.
 And they hide, i.e. abstract, the details of what exactly they are doing so we can write code that uses them without having to worry about those details.
-And once you’ve got a method that does somethig useful, you can use that method whenever you need to do that thing, rather than writing out the same code over and and over.
+And once you’ve got a method that does something useful, you can use that method whenever you need to do that thing, rather than writing out the same code over and and over.